Pedestrians struck by vehicles often suffer life-changing injuries.

 However, if you are 50% or more responsible, then you will not receive any compensation for your injuries.
 To be able to sue, you must be less responsible than all other defendants combined.
 In other words, you can be 49% responsible—but not more.

-Discuss your own actions leading up to the accident with your attorney.
+Discuss your own actions leading up to the accident with your pedestrian accident attorney near you.
 If you were also negligent, then you shouldn’t expect to receive full compensation for your economic and non-economic losses.
+Read some of the pedestrian safety tips outlined by the National Highway Traffic Safety Administration.

 Colorado only requires that motorists carry $25,000 per person in bodily injury liability car insurance, and very few drivers carry more.
 This means that the driver who hit you might not have enough assets to pay full compensation for your injuries.
 Although you can sue the driver, he or she still might not be able to pay you even if you win the lawsuit.